The Reidemeister spectrum of split metacyclic groups: Determining

 which further simplifies to \(\gcd(\gamma - 1, \alpha(y) - 1, N)\).
 Finally, by the definition of an \(SMC(n, m, p)\), we know that \(\gcd(\alpha(y) - 1, n) = 1\), implying that

 We therefore conclude that

 Again, switching from \(-i\) to \(i\) does not change the summation, so we will use

 We will distinguish several cases to effectively determine the Reidemeister spectrum of all \(SMC(n, m, p)\).
-Each case will be treated in a similar way: we start by determining the commutator subgroup and use that to derive the possible values for \(\ch_{1, \phi}\).
+Each case will be treated in a similar way: we start by determining the possible values for \(\ch_{1, \phi}\).
 Next, we simplify \eqref{eq:specificExpressionchpphiSMC} based on the specific action (except for the final case, there we will use a different approach).
 Finally, we combine both results to find candidate-Reidemeister numbers and finish by deciding which ones actually occur.